SFU-CMPT-201/a1-pub/README.md

   only enter insert mode for *short bursts* of typing text, after which you press `<Esc>` to go to normal mode."
 So develop a habit of hitting the `<Esc>` key.
 * After you're done, use `git` to push your `tutor` file to your remote GitHub Classroom repo.
+* One thing to emphasize.
+The point of using Vim/Neovim is to ***not*** use arrow keys to move around.
+It defeats the whole purpose of using the tool.
+So after this assignment, if I catch someone who uses the arrow keys to move around, I'll be very unhappy and call out.

 # Tips